 Enter pioneering companies like Blue Jeans Go Green and Bonded Logic, which manufacture insulation products from recycled denim and cotton fibers.
-Based in Madison, Wisc., Green Jeans Insulation accepts donated jeans from the public, which are recycled into natural fiber insulation used for interior and exterior walls and ceiling applications.
+Blue Jeans Go Green offers a variety of denim recycling options through selected retailer dropoff locations, mail-in programs, and denim drives.

-Used motor oil can be re-refined into brand new product that can go back into your car, recycled into clean lubricant or burned as fuel.
+Used motor oil can be re-refined into brand-new products that can go back into your car, recycled into clean lubricants, or burned as fuel.
 As long as the used oil hasn’t been contaminated with other fluids, most oil change service companies or auto parts stores accept used motor oil for recycling from the public.

 Used antifreeze can also be recycled by filtering out contaminants such as lead, then restoring the original properties through stabilizing additives.
 The recycled product is not only excellent quality, but it can also be less expensive to purchase and has a smaller carbon footprint.
 Antifreeze should never be left out or dumped as its sweet taste can poison animals and children.